amida-tech/orange-api/docs/src/npi.md

 # Group NPI
-Uses the BloomAPI to look up provider information in the National Plan and Provider Enumeration System (NPPES).
+Look up provider information in the National Plan and Provider Enumeration System (NPPES).

 ## Provider Collection [/npi/{npi}]
 ### Get NPI Data [GET]
-Searches BloomAPI using then provided NPI.
+Searches NPPES using then provided NPI.
 Returns the data associated with that NPI if it exists.

 + Parameters
     + npi (string, required)
         10 digit NPI number

 + Response 200
-    + `bloom_error` (500) - error communicating with Bloom API
+    + `npi_error` (500) - error communicating with NPPES API

     + Body